Regent Street railway station: 1938: Closure of line and renaming as Regent Street railway station

+1985: Restoration and heritage listing

-It was restored by the State Rail Authority in 1985.
-By this time it had also been classified by the National Trust of Australia and the Australian Heritage Commission and made part of Permanent Conservation by the Heritage Council of New South Wales.
+Regent Street railway station was restored by the State Rail Authority in 1985.
+By this time, it had also been classified by the National Trust of Australia and the Australian Heritage Commission and made part of Permanent Conservation by the Heritage Council of New South Wales.
 The cost of restoring the site was approximately A$600,000.
 It was reopened on 21 April 1985 by Premier Neville Wran.

 From 1986 to 1989, a pancake restaurant, the Magic Mortuary was operated using railway carriages to house the diners.
 For this purpose, two dining cars, an event car (for exhibitions and theatrical presentations) and a staff amenities car were located on the tracks alongside the platform.
 Associated crafts and gifts were sold from the ticket office and displays mounted on the platform areas.

+21st Century

 Subsequently, the station has occasionally been used as a venue to launch special train services and informative displays, and as a hired function centre.
-In the early 2000s the platform was shortened at the northern end to make way for a bus terminus.
+In the early 2000s, the platform was shortened at the northern end to make way for a bus terminus.

 As part of the construction of the Sydney Metro City & Southwest, a bridge was built across the southern end of the platform in 2018.